 About the programme

-The Master in Public Administration is a master's degree focussed on governance from a multi-level perspective.
+The Master of Public Administration is a master's degree focussed on governance from a multi-level perspective.
 You will hone your research skills in this strongly academic master's programme.
 You will combine research with practical experience, working on cases while being taught and guided by speakers and experts from the field.
 You will also develop the professional skills demanded of public administration experts by the labour market.
 Furthermore, you will examine the normative ethical aspects op policy: what is considered to be acceptable behaviour for a manager or organisation.

 'For my master thesis I am doing empirical research on the consideration students make between taking on a student loan or working part time during their study.
 Specifically I look at how this affects academic performance and what policy implications this has.'

 My choice for the specialisation of Economics and Governance of the Master Public Administration stems from my positive experience with the preceding bachelor.
 Both focus on societal issues from an economic viewpoint and on the relationship between government & market.

 The program lends itself for researching a broad range of subjects as long as the public policy aspect is represented.
 The economic courses have helped me discover my interest in the financial sector, whether that’s the financial system in general or personal finances.
 I learned a lot about the different institutions that come into play in this sector and see myself working with similiar topics in the future.